-In order to receive a premium all scarecrow entries must be at least 5 feet tall, incorporate 4-H clovers in the design, and be dressed in 4-H appropriate clothing, accessories and props.
+In order to receive a premium, scarecrow entries must be at least 5 feet tall, incorporate 4-H clovers in the design, and be dressed in 4-H appropriate clothing, accessories and props.
 Commercially made and retailed scarecrows are prohibited.
-Entries must be brought to CCE building at the Fonda Fair by 3:00 p.m. on Saturday, August 28th.
+Entries must be brought to CCE building at the Fonda Fair by 3:00 p.m. on Saturday, August 27th.

 Premium: \$8.00 any 4-H Member Can Participate!!
-Earn a Bonus for 2021!